Impact of tidal environment on galaxy clustering in GAMA: Results

-We then convert the measurements in terms of $f\sigma_8$ as reported in Table~\ref{tab:hodpar}: these figures can be directly compared with the Planck prediction, and are found to be between 2-4$\sigma$ lower \cite{2018arXiv180706209P}.
+We note that $\gamma_{\rm HV}$, which multiplies all the galaxy peculiar velocities, is the ratio of velocities in the true Universe to the one predicted by simulations.
+In our case, assuming that velocities are in the linear regime, this translates to a ratio of $f\sigma_8$ values given by $\gamma_{\rm HV}=[f\sigma_8]_{\rm true}/[f\sigma_8]_{\rm simulation}$.
+We then convert the measurements of $\gamma_{\rm HV}$ in terms of $f\sigma_8$ as reported in Table~\ref{tab:hodpar}: these figures can be directly compared with the Planck prediction, and are found to be between 2-4$\sigma$ lower \citep{2018arXiv180706209P}.
 We convert the measurement of $f\sigma_8$ to constraints in the $\Omega_m$-$\sigma_8$ plane assuming $\Lambda$CDM-GR and fixing everything else to the Planck best fit values.
 This is shown in Figure~\ref{fig:oms8}, comparing the RSD constraint from this work with the Planck constraint and the constraint obtained using the combination of CMB-lensing and galaxy clustering in \cite{2021MNRAS.501.1481H}.
 This illustrates that already for GAMA including assembly bias or not can make a difference between weak ($\approx 2 \sigma$) tension without assembly bias to strong ($ \approx 4\sigma$) tension when including assembly bias.
-Therefore, it will be crucial to look at such details about the galaxy population while interpreting cosmological results to avoid biases.
-While the effect of assembly bias is at the level of $1.5 \sigma$ shift in $f\sigma_8$ this can lead to significant inconsistency with other experiments as shown.
-This level of effect for future experiments such as DESI \citep{2016arXiv161100036D} will be highly significant as the statistical errors are expected to be smaller by a factor of 8-10.
+Therefore, in order to avoid biases, it will be crucial to look at such details about the galaxy population while interpreting cosmological results.
+While the effect of assembly bias is at the level of a $1.5 \sigma$ shift in $f\sigma_8$, this can lead to significant inconsistency with other experiments as shown.
+This level of effect for future experiments such as DESI \citep{2016arXiv161100036D} will be highly significant as the statistical errors are expected to be smaller than for GAMA by a factor of 8-10.
 Hence such effects may prove to be challenging for RSD studies using deep low redshift samples such as the Bright Galaxy Survey \citep[BGS;][]{2022arXiv220808512H} and the 4MOST Hemispheric Survey (4HS)\footnote{\url{https://www.eso.org/sci/meetings/2020/4MOST2/20200710-4MOSTCommunity-4HS.pdf}}.
 We note that for future studies it will be important to test any biases in cosmology and the ability to infer the assembly bias parameters on high precision simulated galaxy catalogues in the presence of such assembly bias effects.